 Hey I used to go to this school and it is terrible.
 I was bullied every day and the teachers wouldn't do anything because the bullies had allot of money and there parents were big time donators to the school.
 This got so bad that last year 6 of the teachers left at once.
 This school also does not prepare your kid for college.
 You get very little homework and the teachers will do just about anything to help you out.
 In college this is not how it works and because I got treated this way I'm having a terrible time teaching myself how to work again.
 Also my friend told me that now the new 12th grade science teacher there wont give you homework if you get a B or above on his tests.
 The college drop out rate from this school is 3 out of every 4 students and those who do survive at college are being sent by there colleges to take lessons at community colleges until there ready to come back.
 I'm really not sure how that works.
 3 ot of 4 is higher than the national average which includes the worst public schools you can imagine.
 Don't send your kids there its not worth a penny of the 35 000 there asking for.

 Bridges Academy is a private high school in Los Angeles.
-The principal of Bridges Academy is Carl Sabatino and can be contacted at email@example.com.
-130 students go to Bridges Academy and identify as White, non-Hispanic; Asian; and Hispanic.
-The student to teacher ratio at Bridges Academy is 5:1.
-Campbell Hall School is one of the nearest high schools.
+The principal of Bridges Academy is Carl Sabatino, who can be contacted at firstname.lastname@example.org.
+130 children attend Bridges Academy and are mostly White, non-Hispanic; Asian; and Hispanic.
+The ratio of students to teachers at Bridges Academy is 5:1.
+Campbell Hall (Episcopal) is one of the nearest high schools.

 - Ceramics sculpture